basho/basho_docs/source/riak/references/appendices/community/How-to-Report-a-Bug.md

 Before you file a bug or issue, we ask that you put in the necessary time and research to ensure that what you are reporting is in fact a bonafide bug and not the result of some other configuration, operating system or application problem.
 To ensure your bug report is worth filing, please attempt do the following:

-# Search through the existing issues for the code in question on the relevant GitHub repo.
-Basho uses GitHub for the development of "all of our code":https://github.com/basho/.
+* Search through the existing issues for the code in question on the relevant GitHub repo.
+Basho uses GitHub for the development of [all of our code](https://github.com/basho/).
-# Search the "Riak Mailing List Archives":http://riak.markmail.org/ for similar issues and possible resolution paths.
-(The Mailman archives of the list archives can also be accessed "here.":http://lists.basho.com/pipermail/riak-users_lists.basho.com/)
+* Search the [Riak Mailing List Archives](http://riak.markmail.org/) for similar issues and possible resolution paths.
+(The [Mailman archives](http://lists.basho.com/pipermail/riak-users_lists.basho.com/) of the list archives can also be accessed)
-# Email the "Riak Mailing List":http://lists.basho.com/mailman/listinfo/riak-users_lists.basho.com with your issue to see if there is a simple path to resolution.
+* Email the [Riak Mailing List](http://lists.basho.com/mailman/listinfo/riak-users_lists.basho.com) with your issue to see if there is a simple path to resolution.

 ## Writing and Filing Your Bug Report